unruggable-labs/chain-resolver/README.md

 - Under the hood, data is associated with the labelhash - the `keccak256` hash of the chain label.
 The resolver is tied to a namespace defined on initialization.
 The namespace for [ERC-7828] is `on.eth`.

+- When originally designed there was discussion on appropriate namespace.
+The `ChainResolver` was designed to be agnostic to the underlying namespace.
+Given that some ENS event specifications emit the namehash (which is an algorithm using unidirectional hashing mechanisms - `keccak256`) we map `nodeToLabelhash`.
+See `migrateParentNamehash`.

 - There is an alias system to allow for commonly understood aliases to point to the same chain data. e.g, `arb1.on.eth` will point to the same underlying data as `arbitrum.on.eth`.

 - There is an in-built discovery mechanism. `chainCount()` exposes the number of chains in the registry, while `getChainAtIndex(uint256)` allows clients to iterate through them.
 This is provided as a utility - usage of this registry **requires no external dependencies**.